KDE/kde-builder/doc/using-kde-builder/other-features.md

 ```

 The order of loggers configs are read is the following:
-1. kde-builder applies the default configuration from `data/kde-builder-logging.yaml` (from project root).
+1. kde-builder applies the default configuration from `data/kde-builder-logging.yaml` (located in the kde-builder root directory).
 2. If the `./kde-builder-logging.yaml` file is found (from the current working directory), it overrides the default configuration.
 3. If the file was not found in previous step, then if the `~/.config/kde-builder-logging.yaml` file is found, it overrides the default configuration.